matchaginseng/automatic-bassoon/zeus2/README.md

 The `eta_knob` trades off time and energy consumption.
 See the equation in the writeup.

+Alos note that `acc_thresholds` must be specified in decreasing order because the code pops off the last threshold in the list to use as the accuracy threshold for profiling.
+For example, if we want to profile at accuracy thresholds 0.3, 0.4, and 0.5, the argument must be written as `--acc_thresholds 0.5 0.4 0.3`, and not `--acc_thresholds 0.3 0.4 0.5`.

 ## Contact
 Charumathi Badrinath (charumathibadrinath@college.harvard.edu), Helen Cho (hcho@college.harvard.edu), Vicki Xu (vickixu@college.harvard.edu)